• Home

 1 John 2:22-23

 The false teachers of John's time were beginning to distance themselves from Jesus.
-We talked about this.
-They were explaining away Jesus saying he wasn't really a man.
+They were explaining away Jesus by saying He wasn't really a physical man.
 John's saying you can't just accept this.
 The Holy Spirit ought to be ringing bells and blowing whistles in your head.
 We need to pay attention to those things.
-You can't be in the Father without believing in Christ and you can't be in Christ without the Father.
+You can't be in the Father without believing in Christ, and you can't be in Christ without the Father.

 1 John 2:24-25

 Remember the false teacher's sales pitch, it's NEW and IMPROVED.
 We love new and improved, don't we?
 The spirit of antichrist was in the presentation from these false teachers -and it still is today.
 We are inherently drawn to it so we must be on guard.
-This spirit of antichrist will look very inviting, very logical; it will appear loving on the surface.
+This spirit of antichrist will look very inviting, reasonable, and logical.
+It will appear loving on the surface.
 It can only be discerned by the Spirit of God and by His unchanging word.

 1 John 2:26-27